 - Poor ventilation

-This was the tent that impressed us most for its overall ability to deal with extreme cold weather conditions.
+This was the four-season tent that impressed us most for its overall ability to deal with extreme cold weather conditions.

-Big Agnes ambassador Chhiring Dorje Sherpa, who has summited Mount Everest 16 times, helped with the design for this tent.
+Big Agnes ambassador Chhiring Dorje Sherpa, who has summited Mount Everest 16 times, helped with the design for this deluxe tent.
 His suggestions included the fantastic oversized twist clips to attach the fly to the poles with remarkable ease – even when wearing gloves.

 Features like those clips give this tent a rapid setup, but innovations in design aren’t always intuitive for users.
 It’s a good idea to practice setting this tent up a few times before heading out to make sure you’re familiar with its quirks.

-The two vestibules this tent comes with improves the liveability of this tent dramatically.
+The two larger vestibules this tent comes with improves the liveability of this tent dramatically.
 The door of the front vestibule can even be propped up by hiking poles or ski poles to give you an awning, under which you can sit and cook in relative shelter.

-Inside there are plenty of storage solutions to further enhance the comfort of this tent, with three side pockets and a gear loft.
+Inside there are plenty of storage solutions to further enhance the comfort of this tent, with three storage pockets and a gear loft.
 There are also plenty of interior loops for having lights or lanterns inside your tent.

-The floor of this 4-season tent is made from nylon taffeta with a monumental hydrostatic head of 10,000mm and the silicone-treated fly is waterproof with a rating of 1200mm and comes with an additional coating to increase tear strength and UV resistance by 20-25%.
+The tent floor of this 4-season tent is made from nylon taffeta with a monumental hydrostatic head of 10,000mm and the silicone-treated fly is waterproof with a rating of 1200mm and comes with an additional coating to increase tear strength and UV resistance by 20-25%.

 Some users have reported issues with ventilation when using the tent outside of cold weather which is often a problem with tents designed for rugged climates.
 This does mean that the versatility of the tent is less impressive than we would like.